xxnuo/xxnuo/README.md

-### Hi 👋 I am looking for remote/part-time work, full-stack development, Ai exploration.
+### Hi 👋 I am looking for remote part-time work, full-stack development, Ai exploration.

 I am a developer passionate about exploring new technologies, with great curiosity and enthusiasm for innovation, consistently adhering to the spirit of open source and knowledge sharing.